top of page

-Shauno is a prize winner in numerous national and international competitions including the Salzburg Grand Prize Virtuoso International String Competition (Winner), 2014, 2015 and 2016 Chamber Music New Zealand Music Society Competition (Winner) , 2010 KBB/APO National Young Performers Competition (Winner), 2013 University of Auckland Graduation Gala Concerto Competition (Winner), 2016 Pettman Concerto Auckland Competition (Winner), American Fine Arts Festival International Competition (Winner), the Australian International Music Festival (Gold Award), Vivo-International Music Competition, Salut International Music Competition (2nd Place) to name a few.
+Shauno is a prize winner in numerous national and international competitions including the Salzburg Grand Prize Virtuoso International String Competition (Winner), 2014, 2015, 2016 Chamber Music New Zealand Music Society Competition (Winner) , 2010 APO National Young Performers Competition (Winner), 2013 University of Auckland Concerto Competition (Winner), 2016 Pettman Concerto Auckland Competition (Winner), American Fine Arts Festival International Competition (Winner), the Australian International Music Festival (Gold Award), Vivo-International Music Competition, Salut International Music Competition (2nd Place) to name a few.
 His International competition success has brought him invitations to perform in Austria & Italy in 2016 and the Weill Recital Hall - Carnegie Hall in 2017.
-He is also recipient of the Dame Malvina Foundation Arts Excellence Award, the Carl Alberta Rosenfeldt Prize and the Birmingham Wallace Emerging Artists Prize in 2015.
+He is also recipient of the Dame Malvina Foundation Arts Excellence Award, the Carl Alberta Rosenfeldt Prize, the Birmingham Wallace Emerging Artists Prize, and was a NZSO Fellowship Scholar in 2015.

 Shauno's recent projects include a series of albums.
 One of them being a duo album with German pianist Benyamin Nuss and the other being an album of string quartet and trio works by acclaimed American composer Missy Mazzoli - to be released by Rattle Records from New Zealand.